azirkitai/quetama-live/replit.md

 ## Overview

 This is a comprehensive clinic patient calling system designed for healthcare facilities.
 The application enables efficient patient queue management with real-time TV displays, multi-user administration, and streamlined workflows for medical staff.
-Built with React, TypeScript, and modern web technologies, it supports both named and numbered patient registration, window/room management, and administrative controls.
+Built with React, TypeScript, and modern web technologies, it supports named patient registration with automatic queue numbering, window/room management, and administrative controls.

 ## User Preferences